JasonLocklin/Dissertation/SA/Methods.md

 of the line for each trial was recorded, and the mean of the final 5 positions was used in the analysis.

+To investigate the potential effect of saccadic adaptation on landmark and line bisection, change scores were computed from the initial, pre-adaptation sessions of the two tasks (i.e., baseline), to the remaining post-adaptation session blocks.

 #### Saccadic Adaptation

 After the first target of a saccadic adaptation trial was fixated,